sjsu-library/unionist/_items/unionist--text-0130.md

 source: The Unionist
 subject: Miscellaneous Filler
 type: Text
-category: Unionist full issue 1833-09-05
+category: Unionist content
 articleType:
 volume: '1'
 issue: '6'
-transcription: "<p>  It is stated by a gentleman in Ohio, who had every opportunity and anxiety to <br>  be correctly informed on the subject, that the emigrants into that State <br>  during the last year were possessed of money to the amount of between six and <br>  eight millions of dollars.
-A few years more of such emigration and Ohio will <br>  be one of the most wealthy and prosperous States of the Union.—
+transcription: "<p>  It is stated by a gentleman in Ohio, who had every opportunity and anxiety to<br>  be correctly informed on the subject, that the emigrants into that State<br>  during the last year were possessed of money to the amount of between six and<br>  eight millions of dollars.
+A few years more of such emigration and Ohio will<br>  be one of the most wealthy and prosperous States of the Union.—<br>
-  <br>  <em>S.C.
+  \ <em>S.C.
 Gaz.</em></p><p></p>"
 scholarlyNotes: Interesting that this comes from South Carolina
 commentary: 'Many folks from eastern Connecticut – including famously the Cleveland family — were among the migrants to Ohio. '